Tips and Tricks

 Learn more about diamond shapes.

 Because the facets are large and open, flaws and color tones are more visible in an emerald cut.
-The article recommends staying at least at H color and VS2 clarity (or better) to ensure the diamond looks clean and bright.
+Consider diamonds that are grade VS2 or better with H color.
+Such a diamond typically looks bright and clean.

 Not sure where to start?
 Read our guarantee